 Getting more than one vaccination at a time

-Getting more than one vaccine at a time is not dangerous.
+Getting more than one vaccine at a time is safe.

-After careful study, more and more vaccines are being combined into a single shot, such as the measles-mumps-rubella shot.
+After careful study, more and more vaccines are being combined into a single shot, such as the measles, mumps, and rubella shot.
 This means you or your child needs fewer shots.
 Even though the vaccines are combined, each gives the same protection as it would if it were given alone.

-The U.S. Advisory Committee on Immunization Practices and the American Academy of Pediatrics both recommend that a child get all of the vaccines needed at the child's age in one doctor visit.
+The American Academy of Pediatrics recommends that a child get all of the vaccines needed at the child's age in one doctor visit.

 Combination vaccines include: